-The structure of a friskole
+The structure of a free school

-All friskoler are non-profit institutions, meaning that a private person may not own a school, and the school must not be run for private profit.
+All free schools are non-profit institutions, meaning that a private person may not own a school, and the school must not be run for private profit.
 If there is a surplus, it remains in the school's account.
 All schools must have a board of governors as the supreme arbiter of all the school's activities.

-Many friskoler have as their highest authority a 'School Circle', consisting of the pupils' parents and others who wish to support the school.
+Many, if not all, free schools have as their highest authority a 'School Circle', consisting of the pupils' parents and others who wish to support the school.
 From this circle, a board of governors is elected.
 The board of governors is responsible to the Ministry of Education for the running of the school as a whole.

-It is a characteristic of friskoler that parents are actively involved in the school, by participating, for example, in the maintenance and cleaning of the school.
+It is a characteristic of these free schools that parents are actively involved in the school, by participating, for example, in the maintenance and cleaning of the school.
 In general, staff, parents and heads work closely together for the common good and to ensure the best possible development for each individual child.

-Facts about friskoler in Denmark
+Facts about free schools in Denmark

-About 18% of all children at primary school level from pre-school to 10th grade attend friskoler.
-The number of friskole pupils has increased over the last 15 years.
+About 18% of all children at primary school level from pre-school to 10th grade attend free schools.
+The number of free school pupils has increased over the last 15 years.
 One of the main reasons for this is that state schools are changing.
 Over recent decades, smaller local schools - with pupil number under 200 - have been closed or amalgamated by local authorities in favour of larger schools.

-When the local state school closes, parents often establish friskoler instead.
+When the local state school closes, parents often establish free schools instead.
 The reason for this is that many parents can appreciate how much a small local school has to offer.

-Today friskoler receive 76% of the funding given to state schools, which is about €5.700 per pupil per year.
-The governors of a friskole must send annual accounts to the ministry, and they must pay their teachers on a nationally agreed scale.
-Apart from this, friskoler are free to administer their funds in almost any way they like - provided they use the money for the benefit of the school.
+Today free schools receive 73% of the funding given to state schools, which is about 6500 USD per pupil per year.
+The governors of a free school must send annual accounts to the ministry, and they must pay their teachers on a nationally agreed scale.
+Apart from this, the free schools are free to administer their funds in almost any way they like - provided they use the money for the benefit of the school.